danforbes/substrate-wiki/Validating-on-PoC-2.md

 The next chapter goes into more details but here is the recipe.
 It is advised to do the following in the right order to avoid issues:
-- install an appropriate polkadot version
+- install an appropriate polkadot version (the very latest may not always be the best, ask around)
 - start it without any flag until your node is synced
 - create an account using the [Polkadot UI](https://github.com/paritytech/polkadot/wiki/Polkadot-UI), save your seed and take note of your account´s address
 - get testnet [DOT](https://github.com/paritytech/polkadot/wiki/DOT)s in your account